-Field or Button Description Absolute pressure dos- ing [check box] Specifies pressure targets in mmHg, mbar, or kPa instead of relative pressure.
+Selections Description Absolute pressure dosing [check box] Specifies pressure targets in mmHg or mbar instead of relative pres- sure.
 If this option is selected, the Relative Pressure labels and entries change to Absolute Pressure in the selected pressure units.
 Adsorptive [drop-down box] Select an Adsorptive Properties file from the list of defined gases to be used for analysis.
 After selection, click Edit to modify adsorptive properties.
 See Adsorptive Properties on page 4 - 2 .
 Analysis Conditions [drop-down box] Use to browse for an Analysis Conditions file that contains analysis condition parameters to be used in the analysis.